What is R&D?

 - → The R&D test is activity based.
-The level of technological advancement achieved is irrelevant so long as the
+The level of technological advancement achieved is irrelevant if the

-activities satisfy the tax definition of R&D. The work doesn’t have to be new to the market or industry, just to your
+activities satisfy the tax definition of R&D. The work need not be new to the industry, just to your

-- → Substantial improvements of existing products, processes or software is not necessarily required.
+- → Substantial improvements of existing products, processes, or software is not necessarily required.
 Incremental and everyday product improvement activities may qualify.

-“We don’t have documentation to support R&D tax credit"
+“We don’t have documentation to support the R&D tax credit"

 - → There’s no requirement to document every project claimed for the credit.
 Reasonable sampling methods are permitted.

-- → Recent court cases regarding the level of substantiation has been favorable to businesses.
+- → Recent court cases regarding the level of substantiation required have been favorable to taxpayers.

 - → Tax service provider methodology is critical in determining the level of substantiation required.